 Bechtel performed the work pro bono and secured the materials at cost.

 The system was assembled in Australia, and transported to Japan, where it arrived on March 21, 2011.
-See photos of the system at Yokota Air Base.

 "This was a collaborative effort on every level, from design to delivery," said Carl Rau, president of Bechtel’s nuclear power division.
 "We immediately offered our expertise and global resources because we wanted to help the people of Japan.
 However, turning that offer into something tangible was the result of innovative thinking, collaboration, and determination among the multiple government agencies and suppliers involved."